Alternative data: 360° view of companies and professionals

-Combine public company data with traditional datasets for analysis and enhanced investment strategies.
-Alternative data, combined with the power of AI/ML, enables investors to generate trade signals, identify risks and make better predictions.
+Combine company data with traditional datasets for enhanced investment strategies.
+Alternative data, combined with the power of AI/ML, enables investors to generate trade signals, identify risks, and make better predictions.

 Data-driven recruitment takes the hiring process to a new level.
 By leveraging data when analyzing talent and prospects, recruiters can make efficient and data-driven decisions.

-With Coresignal's rich and continuously updated public resume datasets, fuel your lead generation pipeline with data on a wide range of decision-makers and stakeholders.
+With Coresignal's rich and continuously updated employee datasets, fuel your lead generation pipeline with data on a wide range of decision-makers and stakeholders.

 What is alternative data?

 Alternative data refers to big data generated either by individuals, business processes, or sensors that are collected from non-traditional sources.
 For example, traditional data is exclusive to data that's produced by companies themselves, while alternative data relies on the collection and data scraping services.
 Specifically, traditional data can include investor presentations, SEC filings, financial statements, and press releases.
 In contrast, alternative data includes externally sourced factors such as company size based on headcount or revenue, location of HQ and branch offices, web traffic, reviews, employee salaries, organizational structure, and much more.
 Also, with employee data, which is one category of alternative data, you can even see the ethnicity and gender distribution in companies to conclude certain DEI data statistics.

 Alt data is most commonly acquired through data harvesting of public web data, acquisition of raw data, and third-party licensing.